christianwach/civicrm-admin-utilities/readme.txt

 * Adds link to CiviCRM Contact on WordPress user edit screen
 * Fixes tab alignment when tabs wrap on to multiple rows
+* Allows "Manage Groups" menu item to be restricted or hidden

 = 0.6.2 =